kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 In a statically typed language, subtyping has three types of variances: covariant, contravariant and invariant.
-The variance on return, generics and arguments types explains the relationship between the super and specialiased (derived) type.
+The variance on return, generics and arguments types explains the relationship between the super and specialised (derived) type.
 Covariant refers to the subtyping relationship established by the programmer, e.g. `Cat` is a subtype of an `Animal` class.
 When the relationship is reversed, we call it contravariant.
 Invariant means that the types must exactly match.
 Variances to take into account are: